Invasive species in New Zealand

+Biosecurity New Zealand maintains registers and lists of species that are invasive, potentially invasive, or a threat to agriculture or biodiversity.
+They also manage a small number of species under the National Interest Pest Responses (NIPR) programme.
+The rainbow lorikeet is the one animal that has been covered by the NIPR, and was eradicated in 2014.
+All the other species covered by the NIPR, past or present, are weeds.

 Animal species

 Many invasive animal species are listed in schedules 5 and 6 of the Wildlife Act 1953.
 Those in Schedule 5 have no protection and may be killed.
 Those in Schedule 6 are declared to be noxious animals and subject to the Wild Animal Control Act 1977.
 In 2016 the New Zealand government introduced Predator Free 2050, a project to eliminate all non-native predators (such as rats, possums and stoats) by 2050.

 Some of the invasive animal species are as follows.